naelah/naelah.github.io-old/_amsf/_app/_pages/about.md

 desc: 關於・について・Introduction
 ---

-This is an example About page.

-Sparanoid is a design studio operated by Tunghsiao Liu.
-You can ping me on [Twitter](https://twitter.com/tunghsiao) or send correspondence to [t@sparanoid.com](mailto:t@sparanoid.com).
+Sparanoid is a design studio operated by Naelah Nordin.
+You can ping me on [Twitter](https://twitter.com/tunghsiao) or send correspondence to [naelah](mailto:t@sparanoid.com).

 ## Knapsack

+The knapsack problem or rucksack problem is a problem in combinatorial optimization: Given a set of items, each with a weight and a value, determine the number of each item to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible.
+It derives its name from the problem faced by someone who is constrained by a fixed-size knapsack and must fill it with the most valuable items.

 ## The Author

+Naelah Nordin, a computer science gradute from International Islamic University Malaysia, currently working in Tokyo as a Ruby on Rails and iOS developer.

 ## The website